Samyang Comtech

 Samyang Comtech Co., Ltd. or Samyang Composite Technology is a South Korean ballistic protection solution manufacturer founded in 1962.
-It was designated as a defense contractor by the South Korean government in 1973 and supplies bulletproof helmets and bulletproof vests for infantry to the Republic of Korea Armed Forces, and also manufactures silicon carbide-based ceramic armors for armored vehicles such as the K1A1, K2 Black Panther and Altay.
+It was designated as a defense contractor by the South Korean government in 1973 and supplies combat helmets and bulletproof vests for infantry to the Republic of Korea Armed Forces, and also manufactures silicon carbide-based ceramic armors for armored vehicles such as the K1A1, K2 Black Panther and Altay.
 Most products manufactured by Samyang Comtech are made of Dyneema material, except for military vehicle armors.

 History

 Samyang Comtech was founded on 22 December 1962 under the name Oriental Industry and In 1973, the company was designated as a defense contractor by the government.

 In 1990, the R&D Laboratory was established for the development of new products, and in May 1997, the first domestic bulletproof helmet and bulletproof vest were developed for the South Korean military.

 In June 1998, it began producing Korean Special Armor Plate (KSAP), the first domestic composite armor for main battle tanks developed for the K1A1.

-In 2002 and 2003, it succeeded in developing the world's lightest bulletproof helmet weighing 1,115 grams.
+In 2003, it developed KH-B2000, the world's lightest ballistic helmet, weighing 1,115 grams.

 In September 2006, the company name was changed from Oriental Industry to Samyang Comtech (Samyang Composite Technology).

 In June 2008, it was developed the special armor plate for the K2 Black Panther.

 In December 2008, it was designated as a co-developer of a project responsible for transferring KSAP-based armor package technology to develop Turkish Altay MBT.

 In 2011, it was developed armor kit for the light tactical vehicle (LTV) and an add-on armor for the wheeled armored vehicle (WAV).

 In 2018, it was developed add-on armor for the 30 mm wheeled anti-aircraft guns, command post wheeled armored vehicle, and K239 Chunmoo export versions.

 In 2019, it was developed steel ball filing for new 81 mm mortar.